ICanBoogie/Routing/README.md

 ```

 The `ICanBoogie\Routing\ActionController::action:before` event of class
-[ActionController\BeforeActionEvent] if fired before the action method is invoked, the
+[ActionController\BeforeActionEvent] is fired before the action method is invoked.
+Event hooks may
+use this event to alter to alter the request or the controller before the action is invoked.
+Event
+hooks my also use this event to provide a response and cancel the action altogether.

-`ICanBoogie\Routing\ActionController::action` event of class
+The `ICanBoogie\Routing\ActionController::action` event of class [ActionController\ActionEvent]
-[ActionController\ActionEvent] is fired after.
+is fired after the action is executed.
+Event hooks may used this event to alter the response,
+ or replace it.
+The event is fired even if the response is empty.